AlexxNica/incubator-openwhisk-performance/README.md

-# Apache OpenWhisk - Performance Tests
+# :electric_plug: Apache OpenWhisk - Performance Tests
 A few simple but efficient test suites for determining the maximum throughput and end-user latency of the Apache OpenWhisk system.

-## Test setup
+## Setup
 - A standard OpenWhisk system is deployed.
-Note that the edge nginx router and API Gateway are left out currently.
+Note that the edge NGINX router and API Gateway are currently left out.
 As a consequence, the tests talk directly to the controller.
-- Limits are set to 999999 each, for the test's load that means: No throttling at all.
+- All limits are set to 999999, which for our cases means "No throttling at all".
 - The deployment uses a docker setup as proposed by the OpenWhisk development team: `overlay` driver and HTTP API enabled via a UNIX port.

 The load is driven by either the beautiful [`loadtest`](https://www.npmjs.com/package/loadtest) module or the blazingly fast [`wrk`](https://github.com/wg/wrk).

-### Travis' machine setup
+### Travis Machine Setup
 The [machine provided by Travis](https://docs.travis-ci.com/user/ci-environment/#Virtualization-environments) has ~2 CPU cores (likely shared through virtualization) and 7.5GB memory.

 ## Suites